GeographicaGS/Docker-GeoServer/README.md

 __Just a silly reminder to myself:__ there is no need to configure the Tomcat port inside the container, for the port mapping container-host will provide the final connecting port.
 Inside the container, Tomcat port will always be 8080, no need to change that.

-To start the container interactively:
+To start the container interactively (usually with --rm, for debugging):

 ```Shell
 docker run -ti -p 8080:8080 -p 3333:3333 -p 62911:62911 -v /home/malkab/Desktop/geoserver-data:/var/geoserver-data --name whatever geographica/geoserver:v2.6.2 /bin/bash